quicwg/base-drafts/draft-ietf-quic-http.md

 connection remains idle (no packets received) for longer than this duration, the peer will assume that the connection has been closed.
-HTTP/3 implementations will need to open a new HTTP/3 connection for new requests if the existing connection has been idle for longer than the server's advertised idle timeout, and SHOULD do so if approaching the idle timeout.
+HTTP/3 implementations will need to open a new HTTP/3 connection for new requests if the existing connection has been idle for longer than the idle timeout negotiated during the QUIC handshake, and SHOULD do so if approaching the idle timeout; see Section 10.1 of {{QUIC-TRANSPORT}}.

 HTTP clients are expected to request that the transport keep connections open while there are responses outstanding for requests or server pushes, as